ozdekb-pixel/football-betting-ai-system/README.md

 **Value:** Allows interactive engagement with AI to deepen understanding of betting dynamics.

 **AI Approach:**
-- User selects any upcoming fixture and bet type
+- User selects any upcoming fixture and one of the 4 bet markets
 - AI runs focused analysis on that specific bet
 - Returns verdict (good/bad), probability estimates, and reasoning
-- **Note:** Typically yields lower confidence than Smart Bets (which analyze all markets), unless user's choice aligns with AI's top prediction
+- **Note:** Typically yields lower confidence than Smart Bets (which analyze all 4 markets), unless user's choice aligns with AI's top prediction

 ---